 IIP Staff Front End: Customer/Staff Channel’s middleware services by IIP Staff Front End make use IIP and BSL to process policy related workflow with lifePen and back & forth through API calls.

-Customer Needs System(CNS): is the legacy system of the current web based applications in distribution layer which will get decommissioned soon.
+Customer Needs System(CNS): It is the legacy system of the current web based applications in distribution layer which will get decommissioned soon.

 OPAL: OPAL is an external provider and hence it is processed externally for the premium users.
 It is not handled by HSBC’s IIP system.